jdeath/homeassistant-addons/geoipupdate/README.md

 The GeoIP Update program performs automatic updates of GeoIP2 and GeoLite2 binary databases.

+Desiged to work with @einschmidt Caddy2 Addon for Home Assistant `https://github.com/einschmidt/hassio-addons`

+Also need a custom caddy binary with `https://github.com/porech/caddy-maxmind-geolocation` setup.
+Use my `Caddy Builder` addon to make one.

 Must setup license key at maxmind.com

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_